Adolphus Nussmann

-Adolphus Nussmann (aka Adolph Nussmann, July 12, 1739 – November 3, 1794) was the first Lutheran missionary and preacher in North Carolina.
+Adolphus Nussmann (a.k.a.
+Adolph Nussmann, July 12, 1739 – November 3, 1794) was the first Lutheran missionary and preacher in North Carolina.
 Baptized a Catholic in the Liebfrauen cathedral at Münster, Westphalia, he joined the Franciscan Order before converting to Lutheranism.

 Coming to America

 In 1773 Christopher Rintelmann of the Zion (Organ) Church community and Christopher Lyerly from the St. John's Church community in Mecklenburg (Cabarrus) County, NC—representing about sixty families—went at their own expense to London appearing before the Court of St. James's to secure permission from King George III to obtain from Hanover, Germany both a preacher and a school teacher.
 The British Crown did not allow preachers or teachers to immigrate to the American Colonies without express permission from the King, or the Anglican Church.
 With permission from King George III in hand they traveled to Hanover where the Consistory commissioned him to answer this call from North Carolina.
 John Gottfried Arends also accompanied Nussmann to be the community's schoolteacher.
 They sailed from Hanover, to London, and booked passage on a ship to Charlestown, South Carolina.
 Then they rode horseback to Mecklenburg County.

 Nussmann preached his first sermon in North Carolina the second Sunday in August, 1773, at Zion (Organ) Lutheran Church, in Rowan County.